History / Repertoire / Concert tours

 In many works, the Leipziger Synagogalchor preserves the Ashkenazi pronunciation of Hebrew, as was customary in German synagogues in various regional forms, while modern Hebrew is shaped by the Sephardic pronunciation.

 The ensemble sets special accents with musical and literary events, joint projects and cross-genre concerts.
-Outstanding companies were e.g. the participation in the opera production "The Road of Promise" by Kurt Weill (1999/2000), the conceptual participation with Yiddish songs in the dance performance "The Dybbuk" by Anna Natt (2014/2015), the re-performance of the Christian-Jewish concert from the Leipzig liberal community synagogue from 1926 together with the Kammerchor Josquin des Préz (2015/2018) in the Leipzig Thomaskirche and at the Kurt Weill Festival in Dessau, the participation in the premiere of the symphony "Ubi caritas" by Henryk Jan Botor during the International music festival "Pax et bonum per musicam" in Wrocław (2016) and the interreligious psalm program "Sacred Bridges" by the Ensemble Sarband at the Heinrich Schütz Music Festival in Weißenfels (2017), the "Classic Klezmer" fusion with the Ensemble Rozhinkes during the Jewish Week in Leipzig (2017), the Christian-Jewish psalm program "Cantate l'Adonai" with the Kammerchor Josquin des Préz in a whole concert series (2019/2020), the world premiere of Aristides Strongylis' psalm setting "Adonai! kyrie!
+Outstanding companies were e.g. the participation in the opera production "The Road of Promise" by Kurt Weill (1999/2000), the conceptual participation with Yiddish songs in the dance performance "The Dybbuk" by Anna Natt (2014/2015), the re-performance of the Christian-Jewish concert from the Leipzig liberal community synagogue from 1926 together with the Kammerchor Josquin des Préz (2015/2018) in the Leipzig Thomaskirche and at the Kurt Weill Festival in Dessau (CD "Klingende Toleranz" in 2019), the participation in the premiere of the symphony "Ubi caritas" by Henryk Jan Botor during the International music festival "Pax et bonum per musicam" in Wrocław (2016) and the interreligious psalm program "Sacred Bridges" by the Ensemble Sarband at the Heinrich Schütz Music Festival in Weißenfels (2017), the "Classic Klezmer" fusion with the Ensemble Rozhinkes during the Jewish Week in Leipzig (2017), the Christian-Jewish psalm program "Cantate l'Adonai" with the Kammerchor Josquin des Préz in a whole concert series (2019/2020), the world premiere of Aristides Strongylis' psalm setting "Adonai!
+Kyrie!
 Lord!
 Herr!”
-(2019), “Bloch im Bahnhof”, the performance of Ernest Bloch’s choral symphonic Sabbath service “Avodath hakodesh“ at Leipzig Central Station during the Jewish Week (2019), as well as the Leipzig and Halle premieres of Paul Ben-Haim’s oratorio “Joram” in the Gewandhaus and in the Handel Hall (2022).
+(2019), “Bloch im Bahnhof”, the performance of Ernest Bloch’s choral symphonic Shabbat service “Avodath hakodesh“ at Leipzig Central Station during the Jewish Week (2019), as well as the Leipzig and Halle premieres of Paul Ben-Haim’s oratorio “Joram” in the Gewandhaus and in the Handel Hall (2022).
+The CD "Samuel Lampel.
+Evening Prayer for Shabbat (1928)" is dedicated to Samuel Lampel's work and was presented with a concert during the Leipzig Jewish Week in 2023.

 "For me, the very special thing about this Shabbat service was of course the choir of non-Jews from Leipzig, who performed the old chants, as I know them from my youth in Germany."